 That Copenhagen had its own team.
 FCK, a fusion of the ‘golden-boys’ from Gentofte, B1903, and the continent’s oldest but success-deprived football club, KB, could be the answer to that dream.

-Almost 20 years later the answer is a definitive yes.
+Over 20 years later the answer is a definitive yes.
 Despite topping the league in its first year, it would have to wait eight years to win another league title.

 However support for the club has grown steadily, with average crowds rising from 9,000 in their first year, to 20,000 in 2003 where it has hovered since.